 Where to Stay on Koh Lanta & Koh Lanta's Best Beaches 2024/25

-In this travel guide for Koh Lanta, we will go over the best areas to stay on the island, as well as all of Koh Lanta's best beaches!
+Welcome to Koh Lanta, the laid-back island of dreams!
+In this Lanta travel guide, I will go over the best areas to stay on the island, as well as tell you all about Koh Lanta's best beaches!
 This knowledge is based on my experience of spending 6 weeks in Koh Lanta in 2023, and again in 2024.

 CONTENTS